-After the run has completed successfully provisions exists within the .sub file to transfer all created files to e.g. /scratch software and files: know what and how to run, with dependencies
+After the run has completed successfully provisions exists within the .sub file to transfer all created files to e.g. back to /scratch

 12. Getting ready

 To get ready you need to evaluate what was just mentioned in the Process paragraph above backwards: